 MeetShareDance is an immersive participatory event that promotes and aims to create an international dance network for individuals or groups that are working with dance and disability.
 MSD implements this by focusing on contemporary dance but welcomes all other styles, while always considering the new choreographic possibilities as well as new ways of dancing.

 - MeetShareDance is based on a philosophy of »inter-exchange«.
 We hope to promote the exchange of knowledge and experiences, as broadly as we can, with workshops taught by teachers/movers who will also be participants in other workshops.

-    - It’s a workshop inclusive dance festival.
+- It’s a workshop dance festival.
 It is not about attracting big names in the dance world, or supporting the hierarchies that exist in traditional dance festivals, where the students come and learn from many different »experts« in the field.
 MSD is about purely this: We want to MEET, SHARE and DANCE.

-    - The intention is to gather and share new ideas and dance practices, open discussion, discover and chart changes in the world of dance and disability and to expose inclusive dance as a strong tendency in artistic and every day life.
+- The intention is to gather and share new ideas and dance practices, open discussion, discover and chart changes in the world of dance and disability and to expose dance as a strong tendency in artistic and every day life.

 ·· To show the diversity of dancers and promote the development of professionals, inviting dance groups or individuals, national / international to learn from different proposals.

 ·· To promote both cultural and artistic exchange and growth from the creative encounter between dancers from different dance or artistic backgrounds.

 ·· To promote dance and diversity in a local environment.
 To generate interest in the local area of the festival by using a local public space (the city) and working with local artists, to create site-specific dance and performance works that come directly from the participants.

 2018, Porto, Portugal